galaxyproject/training-material/faqs/galaxy/analysis_getting_help.md

 - [Galaxy Help forum](https://help.galaxyproject.org)
 - [GTN Matrix chat](https://matrix.to/#/#Galaxy-Training-Network_Lobby:gitter.im)

+**Note:** For questions about errors you've encountered in Galaxy, please see our [troubleshooting page]({% link faqs/galaxy/analysis_troubleshooting.md %}).

 #### How to ask

-The more detail you provide, the more likely you are to get a good answer; provide information about:
+The more detail you provide, the better we can help you.
+Please provide information about:
 - **Your data and experiment** e.g. "paired-end RNASeq, mouse, 16 triplicates, 2 timepoints", etc
 - **Your goal and research question** e.g. "I want to detect diffentially expressed genes between these two groups and generate a volcano plot"
 - **What you have already tried?** Do you already know which tools you want to use?
 Did you already try some but they didn't work?
 Why not?
 Did you find good papers describing something similiar to what you want to do? etc.